tylerburnham42/FlightManager/readme.md

 ### Starting the Application

-In a new terminal navagate to the top level directory of the repository.
+In a new terminal navigate to the top level directory of the repository.
 Next run the following commands to launch the Python backend.
 ```bash
 cd DjangoFlight
 conda activate flight-app
 python manage.py runserver
 ```
-In a second terminal navagate to the top level directory of the repository.
+In a second terminal navigate to the top level directory of the repository.
 Next run the following commands to launch the Python backend.
 ```bash
 cd frontend
 yarn start
 ```
-### Populate Inital Data
+### Populate Initial Data
 A simple post command was setup to tell the backend to pull data from the csv.
 In a more real situation this post could be replaced by another service pushing data to the database.

 Open a browser and access the local Django backend. [http://localhost:8000/populate-data/](http://localhost:8000/populate-data/).